adlnet-archive/HPIT-python-client/README.md

             self.send_response(message['message_id'], my_response)
 ```

-Now the original tutor or plugin who sent this message to your MyPlugin will get a response back
+The original tutor or plugin who sent this message to MyPlugin will get a response back
 with the `echo_response` parameter sent back.

-Just like tutors, plugins can also send messages to other messages over HPIT.
+Just like tutors, plugins can also send messages to other plugins through HPIT.
 It is possible to
 "daisy chain" plugins together this way where you have a tutor send a message, which gets sent
 to a plugin (A), which queries another plugin for information (B), which does the same for another plugin (C),
 which sends back a response to plugin B, which responds to plugin A, which responds to the original Tutor.

 The goal with this is that each plugin can handle a very small task, like storing information, do some logging,
-update a decision tree, or a knowledge graph, or etc, etc. The possibilities are endless.
+update a decision tree, update a knowledge graph, or etc, etc. The possibilities are endless.

 Our plugin all put together now looks like: